Rashod Bateman: 2024 season

 Bateman signed a new three-year $15 million contract extension through the 2026 season on April 24, 2024.
 In Week 7 against the Buccaneers, Bateman had 4 receptions for 121 yards and a touchdown as the Ravens won 41-31.
 It was his third 100-yard game and his first since Week 2 of the 2022 season.
 In Week 15 against the New York Giants, Bateman had 5 receptions for 80 yards and two touchdowns, including a 49-yard touchdown.
 It was the first game where Bateman had 2 touchdowns in the same game as the Ravens won 35-14.
 In Week 18 against the Cleveland Browns, Bateman recorded 8 receptions for 80 yards and a touchdown as the Ravens would win 35-10, clinching the AFC North for the second year in a row.

 In what became a breakout season for Bateman, he finished the regular season with career-highs in yards and touchdowns as he recorded 45 catches for 756 yards and 9 touchdowns.

 2025 season

 On June 5, 2025, Bateman signed a three-year, $36.75 million extension with $20 million guaranteed, keeping him through the 2029 season.

+Bateman appeared in 13 games during the regular season, recording 19 receptions for 224 yards and 2 touchdowns.